Santander Uruguay Mandatory Reserves Program

 Santander Uruguay was categorized as an FI-2 in December 2015 per MIGA’s Policy on Environmental and Social (E&S) Sustainability (2013), and remains unchanged, as there is no change in the business activities of the bank and accordingly the associated environmental or social risks and/or impacts of the project.
 Click to refer to the Summary of Proposed Guarantee posted in November 2015.

-MIGA’s proposed guarantees will help Banco Santander reduce capital requirements of some of its assets, which will lead to a reduction in the bank’s RWA on a consolidated basis.
-The RWA capacity that is freed up can then be used to grow the bank’s loan book by extending more credit in Uruguay, thereby supporting growth and employment in the country.
+MIGA’s guarantee will support Banco Santander – Latin America’s widest international franchise and the largest private sector bank with systemic importance in the Uruguayan financial system –by helping it reduce capital requirements of some of its assets, which will lead to a reduction in the bank’s RWA on a consolidated basis.
+The RWA capacity that is freed up will enable Banco Santander to further support additional local lending in Uruguay, thereby supporting growth and employment in the country.